PommeChxrry/MultiRename/README.md

 ### To launch the application:

-From the project folder, run in the terminal :
+From the project folder, run in the terminal (download python first):
 ```bash
 python main.py
 ```